Roolli/Horizon/res/final_todo.md

 - use data in buffers to add basic pbr properties and image based lighting (no environment/ reflection mapping)

 ## UI Builder
-- use json structure to desrcibe elements
+- use json structure to describe elements
 - hook up events through some sort of id system